 Dodon is a 555 acre working family farm, the largest in Anne Arundel County.

 The property was first purchased by our family from Nicholas Carroll in 1725 by Dr. George H. Steuart of Argaty, Perthshire, Scotland.
 Nine consecutive generations of Steuarts (now Pittmans) have since lived and worked at Dodon.
 In the intervening years, Dodon was home to Charles Steuart, who rode with George Washington during the siege at Yorktown; George H. Steuart, who led the Maryland Horse Militia during the War of 1812; and Richard Spriggs Steuart, who used funds from the sale to Johns Hopkins of property at the corner of Monument and Wolfe streets in Baltimore to establish Maryland’s first public mental health specialty hospital at Spring Grove.
-From 1890 to 1929, Dodon was used by the Marists and other Catholic groups as a retreat and seminary.
+In 1890, Dodon was donated to the Catholic Church.
+It was used as a seminary and a retreat until 1929, when the Cardinal of Baltimore concluded it was too remote, and negotiated the sale of the property back to family..

 Dodon produced Oronoco tobacco, a variety that is said to be preferred on the European continent.
 In the 1960’s, tobacco’s run at Dodon ended with the move to livestock and row crops.
 In its current configuration, Dodon is composed of roughly 400 acres of woodland, 70 acres of pasture, 70 acres of cropland, 16 acres of vineyards and 15 acres of “farmstead” – houses, barns, sheds, roads, and other non-tillable areas.